BrotherBoard/Get-Decimal-Battery/README.md

 **Version history**

+v6.0 beginning of the clean code for now it stopped making that "helper" file, insyead now it echos to the var directly, i will start working on using the bashrc file of termux instead of making files such as .locator in internal and the directory DecimalBatteryFiles in internal and its files, next version 6.1 will not touch your internal, but thats some work ok

 v5.9 visual improvements
 now drops an error explaining it failed to find file, if no root and/or not not permissive (on some devices permissive is required